martinrybak/futuristic/README.md

 ## Solution

 The problem with `FutureBuilder` is, ironically, that it takes a `Future` instance as its input.
-Instead, the `Futuristic` widget takes a `Function` that *returns* a `Future`.
+Instead, the `Futuristic` widget takes a `Function` that *returns* a `Future` and holds onto it in its own `State`.
 This means:

 * It can be used in a `StatelessWidget`.
 * It can let child widgets **start** or **retry** a `Future`.

 Additionally, `Futuristic` provides:

-* Multiple builder callbacks to provide `initial/busy/data/error` widget states.
+* Multiple builder callbacks to provide mutually exclusive `initial/busy/data/error` widget states.
-* `onData/onError` callbacks to perform additional actions when a `Future` completes.
+* Optional `onData/onError` callbacks to perform additional actions when a `Future` succeeds or fails.

-You can use the `Futuristic` widget to wrap a single component like a button, or an entire screen.
-Note that the `futureBuilder` parameter takes a `Function` that *returns* a `Future`.
-This give us the ability to start (or retry) our future as needed.
-Best of all, we can go back to using a regular `StatelessWidget`.
+* Generic type safety for the `data` provided to callbacks.
+The type parameter `<T>` can be omitted if it can be inferred from the `futureBuilder` function.

 ## Usage

+We can use the `Futuristic` widget to wrap a single component like a button, or even an entire screen.

 ### Button example

-To start executing a `Future` in response to a button press, call the `start` parameter in the `initialBuilder` callback.
-For example, in a button widget's `onPressed` handler:
+To start executing a `Future` in response to a button press, connect its `onPressed` handler to the `start` function provided in the `initialBuilder` callback.

 ```
 Future<int> myFuture(int first, int second) async {